dfrib/emacs_setup/README.md

 $ emacs --version # 25.X.Y?
 ```

-I usually make sure to remove any older versions; packages `emacsXY`/`emacsXY-...` which is not `emacs25`.
+I usually also make sure to remove any older versions; packages `emacsXY`/`emacsXY-...` which is not `emacs25`.
 To identify such packages, study the output of:

 ```
 $ dpkg --get-selections | grep emacs